Water Research Data and Tools

 Originally developed for the wind industry, TurbSim provides a numerical simulation of the fluid inflow to an energy device, including turbulence.
 Its purpose is to provide device designers with the ability to drive their design code simulations with simulated inflow turbulence environments that incorporate many of the important fluid dynamic features known to adversely affect the device response and loading on the equipment.

-WEC-Sim is an open-source simulation tool for wave energy converters.
-WEC-Sim has the ability to model devices that comprise rigid bodies, power take-off systems, and mooring systems.
+WEC-Sim is an open-source simulation tool on GitHub for wave energy converters.
+WEC-Sim has the ability to model systems comprising rigid bodies, power take-off systems, and mooring systems.
 The simulations involve solving the governing equations of motion in six degrees of freedom.
-See the WEC-Sim fact sheet.
+WEC-Sim can now be used in conjunction with the MOST tool to also simulate floating offshore wind turbines.

-The WEC Design Response Toolbox provides extreme response and fatigue analysis tools specifically for design analysis of ocean structures such as wave energy converters.
+The WEC Design Response Toolbox on GitHub provides extreme response and fatigue analysis tools specifically for design analysis of ocean structures such as wave energy converters.

 The WPTO Wave Hindcast Dataset provides wave data spanning 1979–2020, which feeds into the Marine Energy Atlas and the Marine and Hydrokinetic Toolkit and can be accessed directly online or downloaded via Amazon Web Services.